The Most Influential American Man, Maybe Ever

 Except they aren’t, really.
 Its funny, but the Japanese characters are portrayed as either fairly noble or completely clueless.
 If it wasn’t for Tojo, you wouldn’t find anyone to dislike enough to call a villain.
 And the Americans are so clueless in their own right, finding heroes is harder than you’d think.
 But then again, the American soldier’s vibe in World War II was mostly just farmboys and guys from Brooklyn who shrug and spit on their hands and get on with it.
 Americans are not a traditionally warlike people, I don’t think.
 We don’t have a bushido class that I’ve seen, anyway, or a Prussian officer class.
 Even the uniforms are drab.

 Maybe the most interesting part of the movie was all the model ships they constructed to film it.
 Those were great.
-I’m sure it’s evident with me mentioning it, but I sniffed a lot of model airplane glue as a kid.
+I’m sure it’s evident without me even mentioning it, but I sniffed a lot of model airplane glue as a kid.
 It was a big thing back in the 60s and 70s, and we built plastic battleships in between P-51 Mustangs and funny cars.
 Check out these from the movie:

 That’s from the Model Ships in the Cinema website.
 It’s one of those wonderful websites that used to be common on the intertunnel but is very rare these days.
 People used to post things on the internet simply for the love of it.
 The movie spent a lot of time, money, and effort into building an American and a Japanese fleet.
 And these things aren’t tiny things floating in a glorified bathtub.
 Some were forty feet long, and were powered by golf cart motors.
 They were big enough to climb on: